wazuh/wazuh-qa/docs/tests/integration/test_wazuh_db/index.md

 - **fim_messages.yaml**: tests for agents DB, FIM module commands
 - **global_messages.yaml**: tests for the Global DB, using `global` commands

-The test case test_wazuh_db_create_agent, checks the correct creation of a new agent DB when a query with a new agent ID is sent.
+The test case `test_wazuh_db_create_agent`, checks the correct creation of a new agent DB when a query with a new agent ID is sent.

-The test case test_wazuh_db_chunks, checks that commands by chunks work properly when agents amount exceed the response maximum size.
+The test case `test_wazuh_db_chunks`, checks that commands by chunks work properly when agents amount exceed the response maximum size.

-The test case test_wazuh_db_range_checksum, checks the checksum range correct behavior during the synchroniation of the DB.
+The test case `test_wazuh_db_range_checksum`, checks the checksum range correct behavior during the synchroniation of the DB.